Centaurus Financial Inc. Cuts Stock Holdings in Carnival Co. & plc (NYSE:CCL)

-Other hedge funds and other institutional investors also recently modified their holdings of the company.
-Certified Advisory Corp acquired a new stake in Carnival Co. & during the 1st quarter worth $26,000.
-Corsicana & Co. acquired a new position in Carnival Co. & in the second quarter valued at about $26,000.
-Hexagon Capital Partners LLC lifted its position in Carnival Co. & by 92.9% in the first quarter.
-Hexagon Capital Partners LLC now owns 1,038 shares of the company’s stock valued at $27,000 after buying an additional 500 shares during the last quarter.
-SRS Capital Advisors Inc. acquired a new position in Carnival Co. & in the second quarter valued at about $32,000.
-Finally, Aspire Private Capital LLC acquired a new position in Carnival Co. & in the first quarter valued at about $33,000.
+Other institutional investors and hedge funds have also bought and sold shares of the company.
+Sumitomo Mitsui DS Asset Management Company Ltd boosted its stake in Carnival Co. & by 40.4% during the 1st quarter.
+Sumitomo Mitsui DS Asset Management Company Ltd now owns 48,701 shares of the company’s stock worth $1,292,000 after purchasing an additional 14,015 shares during the last quarter.
+InterOcean Capital Group LLC purchased a new stake in Carnival Co. & during the first quarter worth about $1,993,000.
+Rhumbline Advisers increased its stake in Carnival Co. & by 10.9% during the second quarter.
+Rhumbline Advisers now owns 1,276,782 shares of the company’s stock worth $33,656,000 after purchasing an additional 125,760 shares during the period.
+UBS Asset Management Americas Inc. increased its stake in shares of Carnival Co. & by 12.6% during the first quarter.
+UBS Asset Management Americas Inc. now owns 2,779,889 shares of the company’s stock worth $73,778,000 after buying an additional 310,107 shares during the period.
+Finally, Advisors Asset Management Inc. increased its stake in shares of Carnival Co. & by 6.7% during the second quarter.
+Advisors Asset Management Inc. now owns 217,047 shares of the company’s stock worth $5,721,000 after buying an additional 13,656 shares during the period.
 52.60% of the stock is owned by institutional investors.

-In other news, CFO David Bernstein sold 11,662 shares of the firm’s stock in a transaction on Wednesday, July 14th.
-The stock was sold at an average price of $23.03, for a total value of $268,575.86.
-The transaction was disclosed in a document filed with the SEC, which is available through this link.
-13.30% of the stock is currently owned by company insiders.
+In other news, CFO David Bernstein sold 11,662 shares of the business’s stock in a transaction that occurred on Wednesday, July 14th.
+The stock was sold at an average price of $23.03, for a total transaction of $268,575.86.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Company insiders own 13.30% of the company’s stock.

-Carnival Co. & (NYSE:CCL) last announced its earnings results on Monday, June 28th.
-The company reported ($1.80) earnings per share for the quarter, missing the consensus estimate of ($1.61) by ($0.19).
-The business had revenue of $50.00 million for the quarter, compared to the consensus estimate of $128.88 million.
+Carnival Co. & (NYSE:CCL) last released its quarterly earnings results on Monday, June 28th.
+The company reported ($1.80) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($1.61) by ($0.19).
+The firm had revenue of $50.00 million during the quarter, compared to analyst estimates of $128.88 million.
 Carnival Co. & had a negative net margin of 6,471.63% and a negative return on equity of 38.85%.
-Equities analysts forecast that Carnival Co. & plc will post -6.01 earnings per share for the current year.
+Analysts predict that Carnival Co. & plc will post -6.01 EPS for the current fiscal year.

-A number of research firms recently weighed in on CCL.
-Berenberg Bank upgraded shares of Carnival Co. & from a “sell” rating to a “hold” rating in a research note on Wednesday, July 14th.
-Argus upped their price target on Carnival Co. & from $33.00 to $35.00 and gave the company a “buy” rating in a report on Friday, June 11th.
-Wolfe Research raised Carnival Co. & from a “peer perform” rating to an “outperform” rating in a report on Wednesday, June 16th.
-Citigroup increased their price target on Carnival Co. & from $30.00 to $34.00 and gave the stock a “buy” rating in a report on Friday, August 6th.
-Finally, JPMorgan Chase & Co. increased their price target on Carnival Co. & from $33.00 to $36.00 and gave the stock a “neutral” rating in a report on Thursday, June 17th.
-Two research analysts have rated the stock with a sell rating, six have given a hold rating and ten have issued a buy rating to the company.
-According to data from MarketBeat, the company presently has an average rating of “Hold” and an average target price of $29.19.

 Carnival Co. & Company Profile